ibm-cloud-docs/ContinuousDelivery/cd_about.md

   Available in US South

 </td><td>
 With this toolchain, you can explore your project's development risk and use social coding analysis to understand interaction patterns between developers.
-You can analyze GitHub source code in conjunction with GitHub issues, JIRA issues, or both.
+You can analyze GitHub source code along with GitHub issues, JIRA issues, or both.
 Use Developer Insights to identify files that are highly prone to errors, and see how the project complies with DevOps practices.
 The social coding analysis in Team Dynamics identifies the level of interaction between team members so that the team can fix unproductive practices.<br><br>
 Try the tutorial: <a href="https://www.ibm.com/cloud/garage/tutorials/gain-insights-developer-insights-and-team-dynamics-with-github-and-jira-toolchain" target="_blank">Gain insights by using the "Developer Insights and Team Dynamics with GitHub and JIRA" toolchain <img src="../../icons/launch-glyph.svg" alt="External link icon"></a> <br><br>
 </td><td><ul><li>
 GitHub and Issues